 Have you ever overheard people having heated discussions about the differences between help desks, service desks, and IT service management (ITSM)?
 Many in our line of work actually have.

 Some argue that help desk is an outdated term referring to an IT-centric support capability born in the late 1980s (think mainframes), with little attention to the end user.
 They may say the terms IT service desk—or simply service desk—were coined to describe a new focus on serving end-users in a timely manner.
-They argue that ITSM is characterized by proactive capabilities such as remote monitoring and automating tasks like patch management.
+Others argue that ITSM is characterized by proactive capabilities, such as remote monitoring, and automating tasks like patch management.
 The overlap between the roles of technical support and support agent also come into play.

-In the course of these discussions, we’ve also heard all the jargon around help desk, service desk, and ITSM like time to ticket resolution, change management, active listening, average call duration, blended call center, cost per contact, escalation, etc. The list of buzzwords is long.
+In the course of these discussions, we’ve also heard all the jargon around help desk, service desk, and ITSM, including time to ticket resolution, ticket management, change management, active listening, average call duration, blended call center, cost per contact, escalation, and more.
+The list of buzzwords is long.

-To all this, we say “potayto, potahto.”
+To all this, we say “potayto, potahto."
 Does it really matter, from a corporate strategy point of view, what you call your IT support team?
-After all, many help desks are very proactive, automated, and focused on end users.
-Alternatively, service desks may spend a lot of their time solving IT issues, depending on the organization’s mission.
-ITSM, too, may not be able to provide automated services due to system incompatibilities and integration issues.
+After all, many a helpdesk is proactive, automated, and focused on end users.
+An IT service desk may spend most of its time only solving IT issues, depending on the organization’s mission.
+Or, ITSM processes may not be easily automated due to system incompatibilities and integration issues.
 In other words, there is no typical service desk or hard borders around any of these concepts.

 - Secure the organization’s precious intellectual property (IP).
 Every "smart" asset is a window into your network, one that can shed light on the proprietary IP that is the lifeblood of any organization.

 - Ensure IT efficiency by automating manual tasks to save time.
 This will require integrating best-of-breed technologies and disparate systems, and creating workflows that complete many tasks for you.
-The IoT revolution will only increase the need for automation, because IT support teams will go from managing desktops, laptops, and smartphones to incident management for smart coffee machines, smart washing machines, smart refrigerators, and more.
+The Internet of Things (IoT) revolution will only increase the need for automation, because IT support teams will go from managing support for desktops, laptops, and smartphones to incident management for smart coffee machines, smart washing machines, smart refrigerators, and more.
 They will need to figure out which sensor is acting up on a wind turbine or discover why a smart car is acting dumb.
 The IoT will go beyond IT asset management to a new era of “Thing Management.”

-- Find solutions that tie your service desk solutions, messaging, system management, mobile device management, single sign-on, and finance tools together.
+- Find help desk software solutions that tie your service desk solutions, messaging, system management, mobile device management, single sign-on, and finance tools together.
 With so many APIs and easy integration options, it no longer makes sense to have all these systems operate separately.
-Integrating them will make your life easier and slash manual work activities, and break organizational silos that can impact productivity across the board.
+Integrating them will make your life easier, slash manual work activities, and break organizational silos that can impact productivity across the board.